Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 This last step is especially important in long running posts using chunked transfer encoding, as in this case the receiver may not know that the connection needs to be closed or that the HTTP POST command is over.
-Note that CMAF ingest may use either long running or short running POST commands.
+Note that CMAF Ingest may use either long running or short running POST commands.